Asthma and Allergy Forecast

 Ryaltris AAN Banner Ad

-Flu index: a combination of historical flu data and temperatures.
+• Flu index: A combination of historical flu data and temperatures.
 The index represents the degree to which transmission of the virus is favorable.
 A higher flu index means the spread of a flu virus is very favorable, assuming the disease is present.

-The colored bars atop each index represent where the data currently stands based on the forecast date.
+The colored bars atop each index represent where the data stands based on the forecast date.
 Each index is scaled from 0 to 10, with 0 being very low and 10 being very high.
 The further to the right the tick mark is, the higher the index level.

 This tool allows you to have a personalized index for the pollen count today in your area.
 Do you need an allergy forecast in NYC?
 How about a Dallas allergy report?
 Or perhaps you’re looking for an Austin, Texas allergy report or an Oklahoma City allergy report?
 The index provides you with an asthma and allergy report so you can find out if allergies are bad right now in your area.
 No matter where you live, we’ve got you and your local weather covered.